-The member cost-sharing applies to all covered benefits incurred during your inpatient stay.
+The member cost-sharing applies to all covered benefits incurred during your inpatient stay (limited to 60 days per calendar year).

 Home Health Care

 (includes private-duty nursing)

 Each visit by a nurse or therapist is one visit.
 Each visit up to four hours by a home health care aide is one visit.